CrowdEmotion/respondent-video-capture-kit/flash/README.md

 ### Implement PlayCorder

-1. Requirements: PlayCorder use the _JQuery_ library, tested on 1.9.1 version.
+1. Requirements: PlayCorder use the _JQuery_ library, tested on 1.9.1 version:
   1. Download JQuery [here](http://jquery.com/download/)
   2. Include *JQuery* in the *head* of you html page
-1. Include the Webproducer, a Flash object for recording video.
+1. Include the Webproducer, a Flash object for recording video:
   - Copy the file  `swf/producer.swf` in your file system
 1. In the *head* of your html page, include all these files:
   1. `js/vrtk.min.js`